shervinea/cheatsheet-translation/hu/cheatsheet-deep-learning.md

 **7. where we note w, b, z the weight, bias and output respectively.**

-&#10230; ahol w-vel jelöljük a súlyvektort, b-vel az eltolásvektort (bias) és z-vel a kimeneti vektort.
+&#10230; ahol w jelöli a súlyvektort, b az eltolásvektort (bias) és z a kimeneti vektort.

 <br>